raul-padua/genai-meli-product-page/PROJECT_STRUCTURE.md

 # 📁 Project Structure Overview

-This document provides a detailed breakdown of the GenAI evaluation project structure and file organization.
+This document provides a detailed breakdown of the GenAI Product Assistant project structure and file organization.

 ## 🏗️ Root Directory Structure